kissthink/slpkgspy/README.md

 (you will see the same output that you see on the webpage for that SSA).

-With url (-u) option, you must specify a direct url to download a package.
+With url (-u) option, you must specify the direct url of the package.

 slpkgspy.sh -u ftp://ftp.slackware.com/pub/slackware/slackware-14.1/patches/packages/mozilla-nss-3.15.4-i486-1_slack14.1.txz